dmbarbour/wikilon/docs/ABC_Minimalist.md

 ### Tokens

 ABC supports symbolic extensions by embedding tokens in code.
 Tokens are short texts wrapped by curly braces, e.g. `{foo}`.
-In addition to being valid literal texts, tokens are limited to 255 bytes utf-8, and exclude LF and the curly braces internally.
-ABC tokens must have pure, local semantics.
+In addition to being valid literal texts, tokens are limited to 62 bytes utf-8, and forbid LF and the curly braces internally.
+ABC tokens must have pure semantics.
 However, there's great deal they can do within that limit.
 Examples:

 * acyclic, static or dynamic linking of code
 * stow large values to disk, save working memory